bigdatagenomics/adam/docs/source/60_building_apps.md

 Extend `BDGSparkCommand` class and implement the `run(SparkContext)` method.
 The `MyCommandArgs` class defined above is provided in the constructor and specifies the generic type for `BDGSparkCommand`.
 The companion object defined above is declared as a field.
-For access to the Apache Spark [slf4j](http://www.slf4j.org/) Logger via the `log` field, specify `with Logging`.
+For access to an [slf4j](http://www.slf4j.org/) Logger via the `log` field, specify `with Logging`.

 ```scala